azl397985856/leetcode/thinkings/linked-list.en.md

 Hello everyone, this is lucifer.
 The topic that I bring to you today is "Linked List".
 Many people find this to be a difficult topic.
 In fact, as long as you master the trick, it is not that difficult.
 Next, let's talk about it.

-[Linked List Tag] (https://leetcode-cn.com/tag/linked-list /"Linked list tag") There are a total of ** 54 questions** in leetcode.
+[Linked List Tag](https://leetcode-cn.com/tag/linked-list /"Linked list tag") There are a total of ** 54 questions** in leetcode.
 In order to prepare for this topic, I spent a few days brushing almost all the linked list topics of leetcode.

 ![](https://p.ipic.vip/fdv0l4.jpg)